SauloCav/Lua-Experiments/README.md

 From 1977 to 1992, Brazil had a policy of strong trade barriers (called market reserve) for computer hardware and software.
 In this environment, Tecgraf's customers were not in a position, either politically or financially, to buy customized software from abroad.
 These reasons led Tecgraf to implement the necessary basic tools from scratch.

 Lua's predecessors were the SOL (Simple Object Language) and DEL (Data Entry Language) data description/configuration languages.
 They were independently developed at Tecgraf in 1992-1993 to add some flexibility in two different projects (both were interactive graphics programs for engineering applications at Petrobras).
 There was a lack of flow control structures in SOL and DEL, and Petrobras felt a growing need to add full programming power to them.

-Versions of Lua prior to version 5.0 were released under a license similar to the BSD license.
-As of version 5.0, Lua has been licensed under the MIT License.
-Both are permissive free software licenses and are almost identical.

 ### Applications